StrangeBeeCorp/docs/docs/cortex/operations/upgrade_to_cortex_3_1_and_es7_x.md

 }
 ```

 ## Stop Elasticsearch version 6.8.2

 ```bash
 sudo service elasticsearch stop
 ```

 ## Update Elasticsearch

-Update the configuration of Elastisearch.
+Update the configuration of Elasticsearch.
 Configuration file should look like this:

 ```
 [..]